Kīlauea Iki Trail

 Hawai’i Volcanoes National Park is currently recovering from the 2018 eruption of Kīlauea volcano.
 Much of the park has re-opened, but several areas are still closed.
 Read more.

-Kīlauea Iki is closed.
+Most of Kīlauea Iki is open.

 Round Trip Mileage: 3.25 miles